 It’s New Month/New Music time in the Global Village.
-Each month, Global Village devotes an entire show to the best of new world music releases, and among the highlights this time:
+Each month, Global Village devotes an entire show to the best of recently released and forthcoming world music albums.
+Among the highlights this time: